ook/easy_transilien/README.md

 ## Installation

-Gem developped with ruby 2.0.0, should work with ruby 1.9.3
+Gem developped and maintened against rubies from 1.9 to 2.1.
+Remember: ruby 1.8 died in mid-2013, not necessary to lost time on it.

 Add this line to your application's Gemfile: